Swan maiden: Mexico

-In a Mexican tale, Blanca Flor ("White Flower"), youth Juan loves to gamble and wins the devil's favor to grant him unbeatable luck for the period of five years.
+In a Mexican tale, Blanca Flor ("White Flower"), the youth Juan loves to gamble and wins the devil's favor to grant him unbeatable luck for the period of five years.
 When the date is due, the youth must find the devil "in the Plains of Berlín at the Hacienda of Qui-quiri-qui".
-He goes on a pilgrimage and asks three hermits (the king of fishes, the king of animals of the earth and the king of birds of the air) its location.
+He goes on a pilgrimage and asks three hermits (the king of fishes, the king of animals of the earth, and the king of birds of the air) for their location.
 The eagle, answering its sire's question, knows where it is.
 The eagle carries Juan to the Plains of Berlín and informs him that three doves, the devil's three daughters, will come to bathe.

-In a tale collected by John Bierhorst from a Yucatec Mayan source, with the title The Bird Bride, something is destroying his father's fields, and he tasks his three sons to guard it.
+In a tale collected by John Bierhorst from a Yucatec Mayan source titled The Bird Bride, something is destroying his father's fields, and he tasks his three sons to guard it.
 A little toad appears to all three brothers and begs for some food, but only the youngest agrees to share his.
 The little toad and the youth discover the culprit: a bird - an enchanted maiden - comes to eat in the cornfield.
-The toad disenchants the maiden and she marries the youth.
+The toad disenchants the maiden, and she marries the youth.

 Brazil

 In a tale collected by Sílvio Romero in Rio de Janeiro (Cova da Linda Flôr), a king gambles with another monarch.
 He loses everything and consults with a hermit on how to proceed.
-The hermit advises to kill a special kind of bird from which a piece of paper will drop with instructions: three princesses, daughters of the monarch, in the form of ducks bathe in a lake, and the king should take the duck skin of the youngest (whose name is Cova da Linda Flôr).
+The hermit advises killing a special kind of bird from which a piece of paper will drop with instructions: three princesses, daughters of the monarch, in the form of ducks, bathe in a lake, and the king should take the duck skin of the youngest (whose name is Cova da Linda Flôr).

 Marco Haurélio, contemporary writer and folklorist, collected two versions in Brazil wherein the hero steals the bird-maiden's clothes: Guime e Guimar (Guime e Guimar), published in the book Contos Folclóricas Brasileiros (Brazilian Folk Tales), in which the princess is enchanted in a paw, and Guimar e Guimarim (Guimar and Guimarim), published in the book Vozes da Tradição (Voices of Tradition), both classified under type 313A in the Aarne-Thompson-Uther Index (The Girl as Helper in the Hero's Flight).

 Non-bird maidens

-Despite the near universality of the tale of the swan maiden (or maiden who transforms into any other kind of bird), there are tales where the human male still holds the maiden's garments, but the narrative does not mention whether she transforms or not.
+Despite the near universality of the tale of the swan maiden (or maiden who transforms into any other kind of bird), there are tales where the human male still holds the maiden's garments.
+Still, the narrative does not mention whether she transforms.

 In a tale titled The Iron Eagle, a young hunter reaches the sandy shores on the edge of a forest.
 He then sees three maidens arriving in a flash of light to take a bath "in the golden sunrise".
 The hunter steals their clothing, unaware that one of the maidens is "The Daughter of the Sun".
 In exchange for her garment back, she will grant one out of four wishes.